 Tobacco use remains the leading cause of preventable death and disease in the United States and in Tennessee.
-To address this enormous toll, the American Lung Association in Tennessee calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Tennessee's elected officials:

 - Restore funding in the 2019-2020 budget for statewide tobacco control programs

 - Support legislation to remove local preemption language for smokefree laws; and

 - Build momentum on the importance of raising the retail sales age of tobacco products to 21 years old.

 While efforts to remove preemption of local smokefree ordinances in Tennessee failed in 2018, the American Lung Association in Tennessee and our health advocate partners will work to further engage with the Tobacco Free Tennessee Coalition in a broad education effort about county and municipal government support for local options.
 With a newly-elected governor, and likely changes in legislative leadership positions, a strong strategic public education campaign will be critical.